How To: LED Running Lights in an Afternoon

 After this, you’re done!
 This simple DIY project can be completed in an hour or two, and adds a super stylish accent that others are sure to notice.
 Now get out there and show it off.

+Check out all the vision and safety parts available on NAPA Online or trust one of our 17,000 NAPA AutoCare locations for routine maintenance and repairs.
 For more information on LED running lights, chat with a knowledgeable expert at your local NAPA AUTO PARTS store.

 Photo courtesy of Flickr